curbia/Neopets-Beautifier/README.md

 Several of the avatars on Neopets notoriously have graphical issues, including unnecessary whitespace, blurry text, and asymmetrical borders.
 This project provides fan-edited versions that aim to unify the style of all avatars, optimising for clarity and compatibility will all background colours.

+(Please note that GIFs do not animate on this preview page, but all edited avatars maintain their original animation!)

 | Original | Beautified |
 |---|---|
 | ![](https://images.neopets.com/neoboards/avatars/collectorshenkuu.gif) | ![](https://raw.githubusercontent.com/curbia/Neopets-Beautifier/main/avatars/collectorshenkuu.gif) |